 We recognize that an investment in a Catholic Education is a serious endeavor.
-If you have any concerns, please make an appointment with our principals or pastors who can explore with you the many options for financial assistance.
-We are committed to being good stewards, but we are willing to meet people where they are and ensure finances are not an issue in choosing to attend SRWS.
+If you have any concerns, please make an appointment with our principal or pastor who can explore with you the many options for financial assistance.
+We are committed to being good stewards, but we are willing to meet people where they are and ensure finances are not an issue in choosing to attend Ss.
+Robert and William School.